 Your company needs to demonstrate expertise in the specialisation product area.
-A number of things are evaluated to determine your company’s level of product expertise, including how you're implementing the Google Ads product for your clients, if you're growing your usage in the product area, if you're retaining your clients in that product area and other related factors.
+A number of things are evaluated to determine your company's level of product expertise, including how you're implementing the Google Ads product for your clients, if you're increasing your usage in the product area, if you're retaining your clients in that product area and other related factors.
 To assess your company's overall performance, the client accounts linked to your manager account during an 18-month period are evaluated.
 Additionally, there needs to be at least 12 months of spend activity in your manager account.

 To meet the spend requirement, your company needs to have at least $10,000 USD (or local currency equivalent) in 90-day Google Ads spend in the specialisation product area.

 Your spend number (in USD) can now be found in Partners for both Partner badges and company specializations.

 If you qualify for a specialisation in one of the product areas, you'll notice the icons in your Partner or Premier Partner badge.

 How company specialisations show on the Partner badges

 On online properties (such as your website), your company specialisations appear as an animated pop-up when a user hovers over the top right of the badge.
 Each specialisation has its own icon.